My Top 10 Authors

 Lawrence Block is a great Mystery writer, best known for his Matthew Scudder detective series.
 He’s also got a number of other series that I like.
 As mystery writers go, his writings are delightfully wide-ranging, covering detectives, thieves, spies, hitmen, criminals, etc.

-So, there you have it, the Top Ten writers in my Library based on the number of books I’ve purchased from them.
+So, there you have it, the Top 10 Writers in my Library based on the number of books I’ve purchased from them.

 Be the first to comment